weijiexi/4G-ENG-Website/Brand-Identity/Visual-Identity-Strategy/Readme.md

 ## 1. Logo Design

 - **Concept**: Integrate elements representing both radio frequency (RF) and field-programmable gate arrays (FPGA).
-For instance, a stylized waveform intersecting with a grid or matrix pattern can symbolize the fusion of analog signals and digital logic.
+For instance, a stylized waveform intersecting with a grid or matrix pattern can symbolize the fusion of analog signals and digital logic and the digital and reconfigurable nature of FPGAs.

 - **Style**: Adopt a minimalist and abstract geometric design to reflect precision and adaptability.
 Ensure scalability so the logo remains recognizable across various sizes and mediums.